ghermans/FiveReborn-admin/readme.md

 # FiveReborn admin

-This web application allowes you to control your FiveReborn server from the browser.
+This application allows you to manage your five reborn server.
-It is based on the version from [Slluxx](https://github.com/Slluxx/Fivereborn-Webmanager) however it has some major security and features improvements.

-## Changelog

-24/12/2016

-- Changed the current players page to a reloadable widget.
-- Added translations.
-- Added user management.
+You have the ability to:

+- Add multiple users
+- Kick players from the five reborn server
-- Added notification if no players are connected to the server.
+- Ban players from the five reborn server

+## Server Requirements

+- PHP >= 5.6.4
+- OpenSSL PHP Extension
+- PDO PHP Extension
+- Mbstring PHP Extension
+- Tokenizer PHP Extension
+- XML PHP Extension

 ## Installation

 - Run composer install
-- Open .env_example and edit the DB and FIVEREBORN settings after that save it as **.env**
+- Open .env and edit the DB and FIVEREBORN settings
 ```
 DB_DATABASE=
 DB_USERNAME=